-b) Upon receiving the MSGin5G message request, the MSGin5G Server determines the recipient is an Application Server and the SMS UE is allowed to reply message to the Application Server.
+b) Upon receiving the MSGin5G message request, the MSGin5G Server determines that the Legacy 3GPP UE with its UE Service ID is allowed to reply message to the Application Server.

-3. The MSGin5G Server forwards the MSGin5G message to Application Server as specified in clause 8.3.3.
+3. The MSGin5G Server forwards the MSGin5G message in API request to Application Server as specified in clause 8.3.3.

 4-6.
-If delivery status report is requested, the AS sends delivery status report by API request to MSGin5G Server, the MSGin5G Server forwards the delivery status report to the Legacy 3GPP Message Gateway, the Legacy 3GPP Message Gateway translates the MSGin5G message delivery report to a SMS message delivery report and sends it to the SMS Client through SMSC.
+If message delivery status report is requested, the Application Server sends message delivery status report by API request to MSGin5G Server as specified in clause 8.3.4, the MSGin5G Server forwards the message delivery status report to the Legacy 3GPP Message Gateway as specified in clause 8.3.5, the Legacy 3GPP Message Gateway translates the MSGin5G message delivery status report to a Legacy 3GPP message delivery status report and sends it to the Legacy 3GPP UE.

 8.7.3.3 From Non-3GPP UE to Application Server